cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ## <a id='env-vars'></a>Environment Variables ##

-Modifying an applications environment variable is trivial;
+Modifying an applications environment variable can be done as follows:

 ~~~ruby